Our Board

 Our Board of Directors is comprised of local individuals with a vested interest in the mission of Our Place NH.
 Members serve from one to three-year terms.

-Laurie McIntosh, Chair
+Laurie McIntosh, Board Chair

 Laurie attended Boston University and got her Master of Science in occupational therapy from the University of New Hampshire.
 She was certified as an assistive technology professional through the Rehabilitation Engineering and Technology Society of North America.
 Laurie recently retired after 38 years as a school occupational therapist.
 Laurie is the mother of two adult children with developmental disabilities.
 She loves sailing and is a member of the Great Bay Yacht Club.